Schools (Mental Health and Wellbeing) Bill [HL]

 Overview

-This bill amends the Education Act 2002 and the Academies Act 2010 to legally require schools in England and Wales to prioritize and promote the mental health and well-being of their pupils alongside academic achievement.
-It mandates that schools develop policies, provide staff training, and collaborate with other organizations to support students' mental health.
+This bill amends the Education Act 2002 and the Academies Act 2010 to legally require schools in England and Wales to prioritize and actively promote the mental health and wellbeing of their pupils alongside academic achievement.
+It mandates specific actions from governing bodies and incorporates mental health considerations into school policy and practice.

 Description

-- Amendment to the Education Act 2002: The Secretary of State will be required to create regulations forcing governing bodies to:
+- Amendment to the Education Act 2002: The Secretary of State will be required to create regulations compelling governing bodies to:

 - Promote pupil mental health.